 Suspended timber flooring.
-Floors were partially covered.
-No inspection of any sub-floor areas.
+Floors partially covered.
+No inspection of any sub floor areas.
+We have been informed that there is underfloor insulation and details can be sought from the vendor.

 Internal joinery and kitchen fittings

 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.